Brainsware/bacon-site/Views/Articles/getting-started.markdown

 > **Note:** `brainsware/bacon-dist` is used here as `brainsware/bacon` itself is only published as a library and would require you to set up a project on your own.

-This will download all the necessary software, and create all important directories and sample configuration files for your new cat blog.
+This will download all the necessary packages, and create all important directories and sample configuration files for your new cat blog.

 You should see the following output:
 ```